 Another lie.
 This is key.
 In the UK, you vote for the party on whose the leader and manifesto you wish to support.
 If you don’t like David Cameron, his cabinet, or his manifesto, you vote for someone else, usually the opposition (if they are better).
 In the EU, You cannot vote out of power the very people who are writing continent-wide laws.
 You don’t even vote them into power, and there is no manifesto promise for them to fulfil.
-They just exist in power.
+They just exist come into power via nepotistic bureaucracy.

 "How likely is it that the problem will be addressed?
 There are grounds for optimism: the problem is recognised and other member states share UK concerns, so that pressure for change will comes from multiple sources."

 Since the formation of the EU in 1992, the UK parliament has (1) abolished inherited peerages in the House of Lords, (2) held a referendum on the voting system to consider the Alternative Vote, (3) held a referendum on Scottish independence.
-In the same time, the only ‘reform’ of significance in the EU that I have noted are that MEPs now have to be accountable with their finances, something the UK already addressed a long time ago.
+In the same time, the only ‘reform’ of significance in the EU is that MEPs now have to be accountable with their finances, something the UK already addressed a long time ago.
 The EU has thus shown itself extremely resistant to reform or even acknowledge its problems.